How the CuCu score works

 The five score bands

 Lower score ≠ dangerous.
-A lower score means more flagged ingredients were found — it’s a conservative, informational signal, not a medical judgment about you or the product.
+A lower score means more flagged ingredients were found.
+It’s a conservative, informational signal, not a medical judgment about you or the product.

 How ingredient concerns affect the score